Nitine9/prj-kicad/README.md

 # AQI MONITOR

-AQI monitor final
-# AQI MONITOR This repository contains all the essential files related to the **AQI Monitor**, a compact and portable air quality monitoring device designed for real-time environmental monitoring.
+AQI MONITOR This repository contains all the essential files related to the **AQI Monitor**, a compact and portable air quality monitoring device designed for real-time environmental monitoring.
 The system is based on the ESP32 microcontroller and integrates multiple sensors and power management circuits for efficient operation.
-The project includes PCB design files, 3D models, and hardware resources required for development and manufacturing.
+The project includes PCB design files, 3D models, and hardware resources required for development and manufacturing

-You will find the following:
+You will find following:

 * **Board Schematic:** Complete circuit design of the AQI Monitor including sensor, power management, and ESP32 pico interfacing circuits.
 * **PCB Layout:** Physical design and component placement of the printed circuit board.